1980 Summer Olympics medal table: Medal table

-Soviet gymnast Alexander Dityatin (pictured in 2018) had the most total medals among individual participants with eight (three gold, four silver, one bronze).
-His three gold medals was also tied for the most gold medals at the games.

 East Germany swept the podium in the women's 200 metre backstroke at the 1980 Summer Games.
 From left to right: Cornelia Polit, Rica Reinisch, and Birgit Treiber.

 The medal table is based on information provided by the International Olympic Committee (IOC) and is consistent with IOC conventional sorting in its published medal tables.
 The table uses the Olympic medal table sorting method.
 By default, the table is ordered by the number of gold medals the athletes from a nation have won, where a nation is an entity represented by a NOC.
 The number of silver medals is taken into consideration next and then the number of bronze medals.
 If teams are still tied, equal ranking is given and they are listed alphabetically by their IOC country code.

 Events in boxing resulted in bronze medals being awarded to each of the competitors who lost their semi-final matches, as opposed to them taking part in a third place tiebreaker.
 Events in judo used a repechage system which also resulted in two bronze medals being awarded.

 In women's gymnastics floor there were two-way ties for first and third, respectively, resulting in two gold medals and two bronze medals being issued, with no silver medal being awarded.
 In men's pole vault and the women's gymnastic artistic individual all-around events there were two-way ties for second, which resulted in two silver medals and no bronze medals being awarded in each event.
 Lastly, in the women's uneven bars, there was a three-way tie for third, which resulted in three bronze medals being awarded.